APPLICATIONS AND ADDED SPORTS

 Q. How long does it take to become a licensed official?

-A. If you pay with a credit card, you will be licensed immediately, but you will be on probation until you have passed the online Part I exam (80% or higher), viewed the online rules interpretation presentation, and attended a clinic.
+A. If you pay with a credit card, you will be licensed immediately, but you will be on probation until you have passed the online Part I exam (80% or higher), viewed the online rules interpretation presentation, passed concussion exam, and attended a clinic.
 Exam and rules presentation starting dates and deadlines are listed on the Officials Calendar.
+You will also have to pass a criminal background check.

 Q. I am licensed in one sport and would like to add another.
 How do I go about adding a sport, and how long does it take?